hasanmoudud/geocompr/main.md

 #> [1] 50
 ```

-Likewise we can create a function that find's the triangle's centroid:
+Likewise we can create a function that finds the triangle's centroid:

 ```r